mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

 condition B, to obtain an observed difference in read counts.
 The TA sites are then permuted for a given number of "samples".
 For each one of these permutations, the difference is read-counts is determined.
-This forms a null disttribution, from which a p-value is calculated for the original, observed difference in read-counts.
+This forms a null distribution, from which a p-value is calculated for the original, observed difference in read-counts.

 |